 If you sign, date and return your proxy card, your vote will be cast as you direct.
-If you do not indicate how you want to vote, you give authority to Glen E. Tullman and William J. Davis to vote for the items discussed in these proxy materials and any other matter that is properly raised at the Annual Meeting.
-In such a case, your vote will be cast FOR the election of each director nominee, FOR the amendment and restatement of our Stock Incentive Plan, FOR the ratification of our independent accountants and FOR or AGAINST any other properly raised matters at the discretion of Messrs.
+If you do not indicate how you want to vote, you give authority to Glen E. Tullman, Chairman and Chief Executive Officer, and William J. Davis, Chief Financial Officer, to vote for the items discussed in these proxy materials and any other matter that is properly raised at the Annual Meeting.
+In such a case, your vote will be cast FOR the election of each director nominee, FOR the amendment to our Stock Incentive Plan, FOR the ratification of our independent accountants and FOR or AGAINST any other properly raised matters at the discretion of Messrs.
 Tullman and Davis.